 KEVIN YOUNG, DIRECTOR 60822 Creek Road Niles, MI 49120 269-684-3870 email@example.com

 How many of you have planted anything in your gardens yet?
 Things that could have been planted by know would be seed potatoes, onion sets, cold crops (cabbages, etc) and I even think carrots but not sure so please check before you plant them!
-When planning your garden spots, keep in mind the new Ag Classes that you can enter at this year’s Annual State Grange Session.
+When planning your garden spots, keep in mind the Ag Classes that you can enter at this year’s Annual State Grange Session.
 Each class is open to Junior members on up to Subordinate members.
-The 3 classes for this year are Pumpkin, Late (winter) Squash, and Sunflower head.
+There are plenty of different classes for all ages and you do not have to live in the Country to do them.
+I can’t wait to see what Unique containers with plantings come to State Session.
 Please check the Program Booklet for more details.
-Family Activities also has a new class this year which is Decorated Pumpkin so you could actually enter 2 classes with your harvest from your pumpkin patch!!
+Be sure to check out the Family Activities section as they put in a neat class in their Department having to do with Antique Agriculture items.

 Please be mindful that this is the time that the country roads and some State Highways will have slow moving farm vehicles on them.
 If it wasn’t for those farmers and their employees we wouldn’t have the opportunity to go to farmers’ markets or the grocery stores to get the needed foods to feed our families.
 Please give those big vehicles and tractors as much room as you can without causing problems for yourself or others.

-Well that is it for now.
+Well, that is all for now.
+Please remember whenever possible to buy Local or Locally Grown / Made products!
+You are helping small farm families most of the time.
 Good luck with your garden planning and happy growing until later!